-- For these changes to take effect, click on “Relaunch” toward the bottom-right corner.
+- For changes to take effect, click “Relaunch” toward the bottom-right corner.

-Fixing Blocked Screenshots for Incognito Mode in Firefox
+Fixing Blocked Screenshots in Incognito Mode on Firefox

-To allow screenshots in Firefox private browsing, do the following:
+To allow screenshots in Firefox private browsing for personal or business devices, do the following:

 - Launch “Firefox” and click on the “vertical ellipsis” (three-dotted menu) in the bottom-right section of the screen.